ArtalkJS/Artalk/README.md

     artalk/artalk-go
 ```

-Integrate Artalk into your webpage:
+Integrate Artalk Client into your webpage:

 <!-- prettier-ignore-start -->